domain-protect/domain-protect/docs/a-records.md

 ## How Domain Protect determines if A record is vulnerable
 * decision flow designed to minimise false positives
-* will only detect certain types of A record vulnerabilities
+* only detects certain types of A record vulnerabilities

 ![Alt text](images/a-record-decision-tree.png?raw=true "A Record decision tree")